Introduction to Statistics II Fall 2014

 different instructor may cover the material in different order.

-instructor and their fellow students.
+disrespectful to the instructor and their fellow students.

 designated “UF directory information” may be released without your written